sjmyuan/sjmyuan.github.io/_posts/2025-06-22-how-to-get-the-team-to-truly-embrace-ai-coding-assistants.md

 Where:

-* $Performance$: Current and historical performance of the AI coding assistant, including characteristics like reliability, predictability, ability, etc. It primarily manifests in specific tasks and usage scenarios.
+* $$Performance$$: Current and historical performance of the AI coding assistant, including characteristics like reliability, predictability, ability, etc. It primarily manifests in specific tasks and usage scenarios.
 Examples:
     * Whether it is familiar with the developer's domain
     * Whether it understands the developer's task context
     * Whether it can comprehend assigned tasks
     * Whether it can complete tasks within expected time frames
     * Whether it can ensure task completion quality
     * Whether it can consistently complete tasks over multiple uses
-* $Process$: How the AI coding assistant completes tasks, including characteristics like dependability, openness, consistency, understandability, etc. It primarily manifests in behavioral patterns.
+* $$Process$$: How the AI coding assistant completes tasks, including characteristics like dependability, openness, consistency, understandability, etc. It primarily manifests in behavioral patterns.
 Examples:
     * Whether it asks good questions about the developer's tasks
     * Whether it provides detailed plans before implementation
     * Whether actual outcomes match described plans